 River basins are made up of lakes, rivers, groundwaters, estuaries and coastal waters, together with the land they drain.
 The waters of England and Wales have been divided into water bodies.
 These are lakes and parts of rivers, estuaries, coastal waters and groundwater.
 They include artificial water bodies, such as canals, and heavily modified water bodies, such as deepened and straightened rivers.
 Environmental objectives are set for each water body.

-SEPA provides visualisation tools for WFD water bodies, including downloadable information on the classification status for each water body, but does not provide a public download service for the water body spatial datasets.
-There was previously an issue with making WFD water body datasets available due to underlying data IPR, but this was resolved in 2016.
+SEPA provides visualisation tools for WFD water bodies, including downloadable information on the classification status for each water body,and download services for most water body types.